 - b) The holiday does not fall on the employee's normal workday.
 The employee may either: - 1) Request another eight (8) hour day off within 15 calendar days before or 15 calendar days after the holiday which request shall not be unreasonably denied.
-(Example: Chris works the normal work/week and requests a day off the next week on a Kronos sheet); or - 2) Request eight (8) hours of regular pay.
+(Example: Chris works the normal work/week and requests a day off the next week in the time and labor system); or - 2) Request eight (8) hours of regular pay.
 (Example: Chris normally works Tuesday-Saturday.
 The holiday falls on a Monday.
 Chris requests 8 hours of regular pay as set forth in (ii(b)) and works Tuesday-Saturday that week.
 Chris gets paid 48 hours that week.
 The holiday benefit is not added to weekly overtime calculation). - c) The employee works on the holiday.
 The employee receives the holiday pay rate for that holiday.
 In addition, the employee shall receive his/her holiday benefit.
 It is the responsibility of the employee to request such benefit.
 For example: Chris normally works Monday-Friday and the holiday falls on a Monday.
 Chris works the holiday (Monday).
 Chris receives the holiday pay rate as assigned to that holiday.
 In addition, Chris may request either 8 hours of time off or 8 hours of regular pay, the latter of which is not added to the overtime calculation.

-Employees who are regularly scheduled to work ten (10) hour shifts shall be entitled to ten (10) hours of holiday pay except that when an employee opts under Section 6 paragraph (b) (2) above, for an extra days pay in lieu of a day off, he/she will receive eight (8) hours of pay.
+Effective with the first full pay period following ratification, Employees who are regularly scheduled to work shifts greater than eight (8) hours shall be entitled to holiday pay consistent with the length of their regularly scheduled shift, except that when an employee opts under Section 6 paragraph (b) (2) above, for an extra days pay in lieu of a day off, he/she will receive eight (8) hours of pay.

-In order for the employee to be eligible for the holiday benefit as described above, the employee must work his/her last regularly scheduled shift prior to the recognized holiday, and the first regularly scheduled shift after the recognized holiday, unless s/he is off for a scheduled personal day, vacation day, holiday, floating holiday or illness as documented by a treating physician.
+In order for the employee to be eligible for the holiday benefit as described above, the employee must work his/her last regularly scheduled shift prior to the recognized holiday, and the first regularly scheduled shift after the recognized holiday, unless s/he is off for a scheduled personal day, vacation day, holiday, floating holiday or illness as documented by a treating physician (i.e., doctor's note must be provided within five (5) calendar days of the initial absence.
 An employee, who is scheduled to work on the holiday, calls in and is unable to work for that shift, will be ineligible for the holiday benefit unless documented by a treating physician.